danielballan/personal-blog/content/posts/2020-03-07-reader-protocol.md

 [entrypoints](https://packaging.python.org/specifications/entry-points/) to
 declare any objects they define that satisfy the Reader API.
 Entrypoints were *formerly* a feature/quirk of setuptools but are now officially part of the PyPA specification, thanks to efforts by Thomas Kluyver.
+Here is an example using `setup.py`:

 ```python
 # setup.py